Should You Buy an iPhone 12 Pro?

 The iPhone 12 Pro and Pro Max do not come with a power adapter or EarPods in the box, as Apple eliminated them to lower its environmental impact.
 The new iPhones ship in a smaller, slimmer box and come with just a standard USB-C to Lightning cable.

 The iPhone 12 Pro and Pro Max are being sold alongside the iPhone 12 and 12 mini, two more affordable iPhone options.
-The iPhone 12 models have many of the same features as the iPhone 12 Pro models, such as 5G connectivity, edge-to-edge OLED displays, and the A14 chip, but have less expensive build materials (an aluminum frame instead of a stainless steel frame) and dual-lens camera setups with fewer bells and whistles.
+The iPhone 12 models have many of the same features as the iPhone 12 Pro models, such as 5G connectivity, edge-to-edge OLED displays, and the A14 chip, but have less expensive build materials (an aluminum frame instead of a stainless steel frame), dual-lens camera setups with fewer bells and whistles, and a wide range of colors to choose from.